joao-silveira/documentation-publisher-demo/README.md

 #### Publishing the website

-The following is responsible for publishing the website using the generated markdown as a source.
+The following step is responsible for publishing the website using the generated markdown as a source.

 ```
    - name: Deploy GitHub Pages